 NOTE: The numbers cited in parentheses throughout the inventory, e.g. 1:5, refer the researcher to the Series#:Folder# in which that name/topic will be found.

-The Richardson-Vicks Collection is a combination of materials relating to the Vick Chemical Company and Richardson family.
-The Vick Chemical Company was founded by Lunsford Richardson II and is best known for the creation of the cold salve, Vick’s VapoRub.
+The Richardson-Vicks Collection consists primarily of materials relating to Vick Chemical Company, as well as a smaller number of items pertaining to the Richardson family.
+Vick Chemical was founded by Lunsford Richardson II and is best known for invention of the cold salve, Vicks VapoRub.
 The company stayed in the family until it was acquired by Proctor and Gamble in 1985.
-The bulk of the materials focus on the Vick Chemical Company while a small amount pertain to the Richardson family.

 The collection includes photographs, advertisements, scrapbooks, booklets, pamphlets, and financial materials.
 Researchers interested in business history, Vick Chemical Company history and operations, Greensboro history, advertising, the pharmaceutical industry, and the Richardson family will find this collection useful.

 Arrangement: The Richardson-Vicks Collection is organized into ten series according to subject and document type.
 The series are: Correspondence, 1893; Legal, 1947; L. Richardson Drug Co.; Literary, 1861; Photographs, 1870-1960; Printed, 1906-1979; Richardson, S.; Richardson-Vicks, ca. 1898-1900; S.S.
 Lunsford Richardson, 1944; and Vick Chemical Co., 1901-1930.
 One book, The Creed of Presbyterians (1931), has been filed with the Rare Books (L87.48.57).

 Provenance: The collection was donated to the museum as a long term loan in 1987.
 Many of the materials were formally in an exhibit at Center for Creative Leadership, Greensboro, NC.
 The accession number is L1987.48.57.